 Opened in the early 1930s, the building itself was designed by the renowned architect Cass Gilbert, who also designed the U.S. Supreme Court in Washington as well as the famed Woolworth Building in New York City and the landmark Union Station in New Haven.
 Its first young inhabitants were sent there as a remedy for their affliction as it was thought the fresh air and sunshine would be beneficial.
 In 1958, the building took on a new purpose for three years, treating elderly folk, then became a home for the mentally challenged.
 Unfortunately, in the early 1970s it came to light that some patients were being violently abused by some of the staff; in the mid 1990s, patients were turning up dead a at a higher rate than normal.

 With many unanswered allegations and after decades of service, Seaside Sanatorium was closed in 1996; it has passed through the hands of a few developers, getting hung up in various protracted legal battle.
-Currently, the property -- a prime parcel of beachfront -- remains abandoned, although there are slow-moving plans to knock down the buildings and replace them with condos.
+Eventually the state gained ownership.